- Comedienne; television talk-show host

-Shortly after news of the Clinton-Monica Lewinsky scandal broke in early 1998, O'Donnell defended Mr. Clinton, calling him “captivating,” “strikingly handsome,” and “warm-hearted.”
+Shortly after news of the Clinton-Monica Lewinsky sexual scandal broke in early 1998, O'Donnell defended Mr. Clinton, calling him “captivating,” “strikingly handsome,” and “warm-hearted.”
 “He's a very good President and I would hate to have this tarnish his reputation or his place in history,” she said.

-O'Donnell also became involved with the anti-gun group Million Mom March (MMM), serving as the group's emcee during its initial Mother's Day demonstration in Washington on May 14, 2000.
-When O'Donnell was asked by ABC's Cokie Roberts whether her participation in MMM was politically biased, she replied that "I will always support the Democrats and I love the Democratic agenda about gun control."
-O'Donnell's stance on gun control has been viewed by some as hypocritical, in light of the fact that her personal bodyguards carry guns to protect her and her family.
+Soon thereafter, O'Donnell became involved with the anti-gun organization Million Mom March (MMM), serving as the group's emcee for its initial Mother's Day demonstration in Washington on May 14, 2000.
+When O'Donnell was asked by ABC's Cokie Roberts whether her affiliation with MMM was politically biased, she replied: “I will always support the Democrats and I love the Democratic agenda about gun control.”
+When asked if she opposed concealed handgun permits, she replied, “Of course, I'm against them.”
+On another occasion, O'Donnell said, “I also think you should not buy a gun anywhere.”
+In an ideal world, she elaborates, “you are not allowed to own a gun, and if you do own a gun I think you should go to prison.”
+O'Donnell's stance on gun control has been viewed by some as hypocritical, in light of the fact that she herself has employed armed bodyguards to protect her and her family.

 In 2002 O'Donnell hosted a campaign fundraiser on behalf of former Attorney General Janet Reno's run for the Florida Democratic gubernatorial nomination.
 Said O'Donnell, “When I heard she was running, I called up her office and said I would do everything and anything I can [to help her] … right up until Election Day.”